pilibaba/pilipay/README.md

 Submit an order
 ---------------
-1. require the `bootstrap.php` in order to auto load the classes in pilipay.
+1. require the `autoload.php` in order to auto load the classes in pilipay.
 2. create an order by `$order = new PilipayOrder()`.
 3. fill essential fields in the order.
 4. create a good by `$good = new PilipayGood()`.